 When providing clients with sleep apnea solutions, one of the things we look at is the sleeping environment.
 Is your bed comfortable enough?
-Do the curtain block out enough light?
+Do the curtains block out enough light?
 Is the sound of passing vehicles overly disruptive?
 These are all things that can be addressed in order to provide you with the quality of sleep you need and deserve.

 Our care-for-life commitment means not only will we helps you improve your sleep hygiene and overall quality of life, but continually monitor it so you can adjust your therapy and routines as life changes.
 Talk to a clinician at any of our sleep clinics to learn more.